 - Social Choice Theory: Connection between domain restrictions and permutation patterns, likelihood of domain restrictions; combinatorial and probabilistic methods

 - A Mathematical Analysis of an Election System Proposed by Gottlob Frege, joint work with Paul Harrenstein and Martin Lackner.
-To appear in Erkenntnis, 2020.
-Preprint available here.
+Erkenntnis, 1 (2020), 1-36.
+Available here.

 - Runs in labelled trees and mappings, joint work with Alois Panholzer, Discrete Mathematics, 343(9): 111990, 2020.
 Preprint available here.